jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

  * _(partially implemented)_ Output files and directories are not using an nih URI any more.
  * _(work in progress)_ Better representation of CWL workflow dependencies, so the usage of an external ontology does not appear as a "hard" dependency itself.

+## SPondors

+we are grateful to all the sponsors who allowed us to host the BOSC CoFest in Lyon in excellent conditions and made it so successful!

+ * Complex Systems Institute
+ * École normale supérieure de Lyon
+ * Laboratoire Reproduction et développement des plantes
+ * French Institute for Bioinformatics